-All on-campus interviews for undergraduate students are held at the Emory Career Center.
+All on-campus interviews for undergraduate students are held at the Emory Career Center, please note that all on-campus interviews will be conducted virtually for Spring 2021.
 We can assist employers in building schedules at your offices, provided you use Handshake to facilitate off-campus interviews.

 An official job or internship offer should be in written form and contain the position title, salary, start date, and work location.
 Note: We advise employers to demonstrate flexibility and a willingness to allow students adequate time to make a sound and informed decision; students respond better to these interactions than ones in which they feel pressured.